-All Bridges PCS schools are committed to being responsive to community input, which begins with awareness of the LWP.
-All Bridges PCS schools will actively communicate ways in which representatives of the Local Wellness Committee and others can participate in the development, implementation and periodic review and update of the LWP through a variety of means appropriate for Bridges PCS.
-All Bridges PCS schools also will inform parents of the improvements that have been made to school meals and compliance with school meal standards, availability of child nutrition programs and how to apply, and a description of and compliance with Smart Snacks in School nutrition standards.
-All Bridges PCS schools will actively notify the public about the content of or any updates to this LWP annually, at a minimum.
-All Bridges PCS schools will also use these mechanisms to inform the community about the availability of the annual and triennial reports.
+Bridges PCS is committed to being responsive to community input, which begins with awareness of the LWP.
+Bridges PCS will actively communicate ways in which representatives of the Local Wellness Committee and others can participate in the development, implementation and periodic review and update of the LWP through a variety of means appropriate for Bridges PCS.
+Bridges PCS also will inform parents of the improvements that have been made to school meals and compliance with school meal standards, availability of child nutrition programs and how to apply, and a description of and compliance with Smart Snacks in School nutrition standards.
+Bridges PCS will actively notify the public about the content of or any updates to this LWP annually, at a minimum.
+Bridges PCS will also use these mechanisms to inform the community about the availability of the annual and triennial reports.
 Additionally, Bridges PCS will disseminate this LWP to parents through posting it in the school office, on the school website, and through any parent-teacher organizations.